 The primary issue, however, is that many people do not realize they have high blood pressure before they start to suffer its consequences.

+Eating a healthy high blood pressure diet can help naturally keep your blood pressure in check.
 This post is all about helping patients realize what foods they should not eat to keep blood pressure low.
 We take a look at foods that raise blood pressure.
 We also consider foods that lower blood pressure.

 What Is High Blood Pressure?

 Before taking a closer look at hypertension, in particular, let us first consider what blood pressure is.
 Blood pressure is a term that tells you how hard your heart needs to work to pump blood throughout your body.

 Your heart needs to work effectively and pump blood to all areas of your body – as cells depend on nutrients and oxygen to produce energy.
 The strength at which blood pushes against the walls of blood vessels is what a blood pressure test tries to determine.

 When the blood pushes more significantly against the walls of your blood vessels, it means your heart is working harder to pump blood through your body.
 This is usually the case with people who suffer from high blood pressure.

 During a blood pressure test, a doctor will look at two different values.
 These include systolic blood pressure and diastolic blood pressure.
 Each plays an essential role in allowing a doctor to determine if a particular patient has hypertension.

 High blood pressure means the heart is working overtime.
 This causes strain on the heart.
 It also puts more strain on blood vessels and arteries.